raspberrypilearning/dojo-mentoring/en/quiz1/question_3.md

   --- /feedback ---

-- (x) What topics are you interested in, and what kind of things would you like to make?
-We can look through our projects website and see what you could make.
+- (x) "What kind of things would you like to make?
+We can look through our Project's website and see what you could create."

   --- feedback ---
 Ask questions about their interests to help encourage them to come up with their own ideas.
 Looking at our project examples can help them decide the kind of project they'd like to make.
   --- /feedback ---

-- ( ) Play a video game until you've thought of something to make.
+- ( ) "Play a video game until you've thought of something to make."

   --- feedback ---